 We embrace our role as a global corporate citizen, and we aim to positively impact communities where we live and operate.
-Our investments continue to focus on education, health and well-being and environmental conservation and restoration.
+Our support focuses on education, health and well-being and environmental conservation and restoration.
+Some examples of the community organizations with which we have partnered include the Galveston Bay Foundation, Houston Food Bank, Udaan Foundation (India), Texas Children's Hospital Heart Center (International Programs), and Women Offshore Foundation.